PSLmodels/OG-Core/docs/book/content/theory/firms.md

     r_t = (1 - \tau^{corp}_{m,t})p_{m,t}(Z_{m,t})^\frac{\varepsilon_m-1}{\varepsilon_m}\left[\gamma_m\frac{Y_{m,t}}{K_{m,t}}\right]^\frac{1}{\varepsilon_m} - \delta_{M,t} + \tau^{corp}_{m,t}\delta^\tau_{m,t} \quad\forall m,t
   ```

   Note that the presence of the public capital good creates economic rents.
-However, given perfect competition, any economic profits will be competed away.
-For this reason, the optimality condition for capital demand {eq}`EqFirmFOC_K` is only affected by public capital $K_{g,m,t}$ through the $Y_{m,t}$ term.
+These rents will accrue to the owners of capital via the financial intermediary.
+See Section Chapter {ref}`Chap_FinInt` for more details on the determination of the return to the household's portfolio.
+Because public capital is exogenous to the firm's decisions, the optimality condition for capital demand {eq}`EqFirmFOC_K` is only affected by public capital $K_{g,m,t}$ through the $Y_{m,t}$ term.

 (EqFirmsPosProfits)=
 ## Positive Profits from Government Infrastructure Investment